 Starting Your Webinar

 All that is needed for a webinar is a computer, a compatible browser, web conferencing software, and some way to share the audio.
-It combines a teleconference or video conference to create an interactive and multimedia seminar.
+It combines a teleconference to create an interactive and multimedia seminar.
 Most webinars require that participants have flash player on their computer.
 The audio is sent to the destination over the phone or computer speakers.
 Presentations are given over the Internet and are also available to be printed before the program begins.
 Live questions are able to be asked through the speakers.